redox-os/website/content/news/this-month-251231.md

 Building a recipe now results in an individual log file, to identify the cause of the error.
 And Wildan has created a dashboard to help maintainers identify which packages and images are out of date.

 ## Kernel Improvements

 - (kernel) Ibuki Omatsu implemented the `syscall6` system call to support system calls with up to 6 arguments, as part of the Capability-based Security work but with more use cases.
 - (kernel) bjorn3 enabled the compiler builtins for the `memcpy` functions to improve performance
 - (kernel) bjorn3 fixed `MAP_FIXED` behavior
-- (kernel) Anhad Singh fixed a thread context race condition
+- (kernel) Anhad Singh fixed a process hanging race condition when a context switch would happen between a thread marking itself blocked and registering for wake-up
 - (kernel) AArch Angel enabled RISC-V MMU marker flags to ease booting on real hardware

 ## Driver Improvements